rubberduck-vba/Rubberduck/README.md

 Join us on our [Discord server](https://discord.gg/5Nbb8j6R) for support, questions, contributions, or just to come and say hi!

 For more information please see [Getting Started](https://github.com/rubberduck-vba/Rubberduck/blob/next/docs/GettingStarted.md) in the project's wiki, and follow the project's blog for project updates and advanced VBA OOP reading material.

+---

+## Roadmap

+After over two years without an "official" new release, Rubberduck version jumped from 2.5.2 to 2.5.9, adding minor but interesting features to an already impressive array.

+### The road ahead

+Rubberduck 2.x is now planned to end at 2.5.9.x, perhaps with a number of small revisions and bug fixes, but nothing major should be expected, as the developers' attention is shifting to the 3.0 project:

+- Parsing and understanding VBA code is moving to a language (LSP) server
+- We're making a new editor _inside_ (for now) the Visual Basic Editor that will be the LSP client
+- Baseline server-side feature set for 3.0 is everything 2.5.9 does
+- Baseline client-side feature set for 3.0 is the 2.5.x UI (perhaps tweaked a bit/lot) hosted in the Rubberduck Editor

+Fully controlling the editor opens Rubberduck to everything we ever dreamed of:

+- In-editor syntax and static code analysis reporting and quick-fixing
+- Full editor theming, custom syntax highlighting

+See the [Rubberduck3](https://github.com/rubberduck-vba/Rubberduck3) repository for more information.